Take Me to Your Heart Again

 Take Me to Your Heart Again is a 1982 album by Lulu, released on Alfa Records.

 History

 The album was produced by Mark London, who had produced Lulu's two previous albums, Lulu (1981) and Don't Take Love For Granted (1978).
-Although promo singles of the album cuts "I Will Do If For Your Love" and "Take Me to Your Heart Again" were issued in the UK, with videos prepped for both tracks, the album was only subject to limited release in Australia and Japan, and was not successful.
+Singles of the album cuts "I Will Do If For Your Love" and "Take Me to Your Heart Again" were issued in the UK, with videos prepped for both tracks, but neither song charted.
+The album was only issued in the UK, Australia and Japan, and was not successful.
 Lulu would not release another album of new material until the Independence album, released in 1993.

-Phil Collins performs on the record.